Yazid I: Reign

 Mu'awiya died in April 680.
 According to al-Tabari, Yazid was at his residence in Huwwarin, located between Damascus and Palmyra, at the time of his father's death.
 According to verses of Yazid preserved in Isfahani's Kitab al-Aghani, a collection of Arabic poetry, Yazid was away on a summertime expedition against the Byzantines when he received the news of Mu'awiya's final illness.
 Based on this and the fact that Yazid arrived in Damascus only after Mu'awiya's death, the historian Henri Lammens has rejected the reports of Yazid being in Huwwarin.
-Mu'awiya entrusted supervision of the government to his most loyal associates, Dahhak ibn Qays al-Fihri and Muslim ibn Uqba al-Murri, until Yazid's return.
+Mu'awiya entrusted supervision of the government to his most loyal associates, Al-Dahhak ibn Qays al-Fihri and Muslim ibn Uqba al-Murri, until Yazid's return.
 He left a will for Yazid, instructing him on matters of governing the Caliphate.
 He was advised to beware Husayn and Ibn al-Zubayr, for they could challenge his rule, and instructed to defeat them if they did.
 Yazid was further advised to treat Husayn with caution and not to spill his blood, since he was the grandson of Muhammad.
 Ibn al-Zubayr, on the other hand, was to be treated harshly, unless he came to terms.